brianshumate/hashipets/README.md

 ## Why?

-It's a nice means of recalling and sharing complex one-liners and seldom used commands.
+It's a nice means of recalling and sharing complex one-liners and seldom used complex command line invocations.

 ## How?

-Using the fantastic CLI utility `pet` and the [hashipets.toml](https://github.com/brianshumate/hashipets/blob/master/hashipets.toml) in this repository, you'll be comanding HashiCorp tools like a pro in no time!
+Using the fantastic CLI utility `pet` and the [hashipets.toml](https://github.com/brianshumate/hashipets/blob/master/hashipets.toml) in this repository, you'll be commanding HashiCorp tools like a pro in no time!

 ### Quick Start for macOS